mattsherwood87/CoNNECT/docs/source/index.rst

    The Philips Ingenia Cx installed in the Neuroscience Engineering Building on Wright State's Dayton campus.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::
-   This project is under active development.
+   This manual is under active initial development.

 .. toctree::